Get a property report and suburb profile for any property in Australind

 Australind demographics

-Australind, located in Western Australia, is a picturesque suburb known for its family-friendly environment and scenic views of the Leschenault Estuary.
-With a population of 15,988, it offers a blend of suburban tranquility and natural beauty, making it an attractive place for families and retirees.
-The median age of 36 suggests a balanced mix of young families and established residents, contributing to a vibrant community atmosphere.
+Australind, located in Western Australia, is a picturesque suburb known for its family-friendly environment and scenic surroundings.
+With a population of 15,988, it offers a blend of suburban tranquility and access to natural beauty, making it an attractive choice for families and individuals seeking a balanced lifestyle.
+The median age of 36 suggests a community of working professionals and young families who appreciate the suburb's relaxed yet connected atmosphere.

 Australind infrastructure, key developments and investment opportunities